ulisesjiu/HighUd_mutationaccumulation/README.md

 # HighUd_mutationaccumulation
-Code for mutation accumulation under high Ud
+Code for analysis of mutation accumulation under high Ud using simulation data

-To start using please create a new enviornment using the yml file in this repo.
+To start please create a new enviornment using the yml file in this repo.
-You can do this by typing
+You can do this by typing in a terminal:

 ```
 conda env create --file HighUd_env.yml